WolframResearch/WolframClientForPython/docs/intro.rst

     Nonterminated sessions usually result in orphan kernel processes, which ultimately lead to the inability to spawn any usable instance at all.
 Typically, this ends up with a WolframKernelException raised after a failure to communicate with the kernel.

 .. note ::
-    for in depth explanations and use cases of local evaluation, refer to :ref:`the advanced usage section<adv-local-evaluation>`.
+    for in-depth explanations and use cases of local evaluation, refer to :ref:`the advanced usage section<adv-local-evaluation>`.

 Wolfram Cloud Interactions
 ==============================